The Canadian trucking industry is one of the most closely supervised sectors in the country, with regulations established to keep its highways safe.

 Canada Hours of Service rules and requirements

-Canadian motor carriers and drivers should always comply with both the driving hours — or specifically the day and work shift durations set by the federal HOS rules.
+Canadian motor carriers and drivers must comply with both the driving hours — or specifically the day and work shift durations set by the federal HOS rules.

 Here, a “day” is defined as a 24-hour period that begins at the hour designated by the motor carrier for the duration of the driver’s cycle.

-That said, below are the rules and requirements for Canada trucking’s hours of service, particularly for driving south of latitude 60°N. (More on drivers traveling north of latitude 60°N to follow.)
+Below are the rules and requirements for Canada trucking’s hours of service as they apply to those driving south of latitude 60°N. (More on drivers traveling north of latitude 60°N to follow.)

 - Motor carriers should not request, require, or allow drivers to drive for more than 13 hours in a day or work shift.

 - Drivers must not log a “driving” status for more than 13 hours.
-To drive again, they should be on “off-duty” status (which includes sleeper) for 8 hours straight.
+To drive again, they should be on “off-duty” status (which includes sleeper berth time) for 8 hours straight.